Mikejo5000/vsts-docs-pr/docs/boards/backlogs/office/track-work-vsts-tfs.md

 ### Can I open a query in Excel or Project from the web portal?

-To open Excel from the web portal, install the [VSTS Open in Excel](https://marketplace.visualstudio.com/items?itemName=blueprint.vsts-open-work-items-in-excel) Marketplace extension.
+To open Excel from the web portal for Azure Boards or TFS, install the [VSTS Open in Excel](https://marketplace.visualstudio.com/items?itemName=blueprint.vsts-open-work-items-in-excel) Marketplace extension.
 Otherwise, you can open [Excel](bulk-add-modify-work-items-excel.md) or [Project](create-your-backlog-tasks-using-project.md) and then open a query that you've created in the web portal.

 <a name="CT_ResolvingPublishErrors"></a>
 ## Resolve publishing errors